trezp/intro-slack-apps/README.md

 ## Agenda
 - Introduction to Slack apps
 - A word about Slack dev environments
-- Walkthrough of example interactions
-- Quick overview of "Cat, Please" example Slack app
 - Fun with Slack interactions

 ## In this workshop, you'll learn how to:
 - Use Glitch as a Slack app dev environment
-- Use Bolt for JavaScript to listen for and respond to Slack messages
-- Use Bolt for JavaScript to listen for and respond to button clicks
+- Use Bolt for JavaScript to listen for and respond to Slack messages and button clicks
 - Use Slack's Block Kit Builder to create snazzy UI elements

 ## Prerequisites/Preparing for the Workshop